-F-1 OPT Employment Options and Requirements for Students15 Jan 2013
+F-1 OPT Employment Options and Requirements for Students07 Jul 2023

 A student in F-1 status, who is on Optional Practical Training (OPT), may have no more than a total of 90 days of unemployment during the regular one-year post-completion OPT period.
-A student eligible for an additional 17 months of OPT (for a total of 29 months) may have no more than a total of 120 days of unemployment during the 29-month OPT period.
-The Murthy Law Firm is regularly contacted by students on OPT who are concerned about complying with the OPT employment requirements.
-Often, the goal of these students is to learn whether certain options are permitted and likely to be considered proper OPT employment.
+A student eligible for an additional 24 months of OPT (for a total of 36 months) may have no more than a total of 150 days of unemployment during the three-year OPT period in the aggregate.
+The Murthy Law Firm is regularly contacted by students on OPT and STEM OPT extension who are concerned about complying with the employment requirements.
+Often, the goal of these students is to learn whether certain options are permitted and likely to be considered proper OPT or STEM OPT employment.
 Some of their concerns are discussed below.

 Potential for Part-Time and Other Arrangements

 With regard to all types of employment, OPT must relate to the student’s program of study.
 In most (but not all) cases, employment does not need to be full time.
-Types of OPT employment may include regular, paid employment, employment through an agency, or volunteer or unpaid internship for at least 20 hours per week.
+Types of first-year OPT employment may include regular, paid employment, employment through an agency, or volunteer or unpaid internship for at least 20 hours per week working for a sole or multiple employees concurrently.
 Students in the performing arts may need to work for multiple, short-term employers and it may be difficult to document the exact number of hours worked.
 While on OPT in these situations, students should keep a list of all engagements, the dates / durations of those engagements, and related proof, regardless of the exact number of hours worked.

 Potential for Contractual Employment or Self-Employment